Key Stage

 A key stage is a stage of the state education system in England, Northern Ireland, the Isle of Man and the British Overseas Territory of Gibraltar setting the educational knowledge expected of students at various ages.
 The term is also used in some other autonomous territories such as Hong Kong, and countries such as Australia (some states), although the ages at which each key stage applies differ between countries.

-Key Stages in England are often abbreviated as KS (ex.
-KS1).
+Key Stages in England are often abbreviated as KS (eg KS1).
 Each key stage consists of a certain range of school years so there is no key stage for higher education.

 In Wales, the new curriculum replaces key stages with "progression steps" at ages 5, 8, 11, 14 and 16, "relating to broad expectations of a child’s progress".

 Stages

 In England, the stages are as follows: